 The Application Server specifications outlined in this article are based on these server types:

-- Production Server: A live environment where created processes in Decisions can be used by the end-user (customer).
+- Production Server: a live environment where created processes are leveraged by end-users (customers)

-- Repository Server: An environment used to help maintain version control and migrating projects between servers.
+- Repository Server: non-customer facing environment used to help maintain version control and migrate projects between servers

 - Data-heavy environments

 |Production Server||3.0 GHz 4-Core CPU||16 GB RAM||100 GB|

 |Non-Production Server||4-Core CPU||8 GB RAM||100 GB|

 |Repository||4-Core CPU||8 GB RAM||100 GB|

 |Production Server||D-Series D4s v3 | 3.0 GHz 4-Core vCPU||16 GB RAM||150 GB|